 “A combination of raw food and cooked food is not only more reasonable, but there are some foods where the nutritional value goes up when you cook it,” Glassman says.

 The diet in a nutshell: Like Atkins, this is a doctor-created diet that recommends a fairly specific, low-carb plan with different restrictive phases.
 It’s explicitly used for weight loss.

 What you eat: You can eat fish, chicken, turkey, beef, vegetables like artichokes, eggplant, broccoli, and zucchini, as well as dairy, cheese, nuts, and seeds.
-The South Beach Diet also makes many food items, like bars and drinks.
+The South Beach Diet also makes many food items, like bars.

 What you don’t eat: In phase one, which lasts two weeks, whole grains and fruits are out, but by phase two—which you stick with until you reach your goal weight—they’re added back in.

 Glassman’s take: “I like the proportion of nutrients, I like that you eat consistently throughout the day, I like the portion control they educate you on, and I like that they take out the sugar,” Glassman says.

 Her critique?
 “I think that it’s still a little diet-esque and specific to follow, as opposed to a lifestyle,” she says.
 “I don’t really love the sugar-free, processed foods they sell.
 But learning about portions is a benefit.”

 Reported famous followers: President Bill Clinton (at one point in time)

 The diet in a nutshell: No animal products, often for ethical or health reasons.
 According to The China Study—a long-term investigation into eating habits and health in that country that made a strong case for the vegan lifestyle—”people who ate the most animal-based foods got the most chronic disease.
 People who ate the most plant-based foods were the healthiest.”